 It’s best to avoid getting tired in the first place if you can.
 Try these tips:

-- Include a 20-minute break in journeys of more than three hours.
+- Include a 20-minute break in journeys of more than 3 hours

-- Take several short (at least 20 minutes) stops rather than one long one.
+- Take several short stops (of at least 20 minutes) rather than one long one

-Also, don’t stop for a nap on the hard shoulder – and make sure you check parking restrictions before putting your head down at a motorway service area, as you could get a ticket for overstaying your welcome.
+Never stop for a nap on the hard shoulder and make sure you check parking restrictions before putting your head down at a motorway service area, as you could get a ticket for overstaying your welcome.

-If your hayfever is particularly bad, it’s best to get someone else to drive if you can.
-Also:
+If your hay fever is particularly bad, it’s best to get someone else to drive if you can.

 Slow down and drop back if you feel you're about to sneeze – at 70mph you’ll lose vision for up to 100m

-Roads repaired with tar and loose chippings are a common sight in the summer, but they can cause cracked headlamps and windscreens, and damage paintwork if you’re not careful.
-Stick to any temporary speed limit that’s been put in place and keep your distance from the car in front.
+Roads repaired with tar and loose chippings are a common sight in the summer.
+They can cause cracked headlamps and windscreens, and damage paintwork if you’re not careful.
+Stick to any temporary speed limit that’s been put in place, avoid overtaking and keep your distance from the car in front.

-If you’re a smoker, don’t just throw your cigarette out of the window when you’ve finished it.
+It’s illegal to smoke in a vehicle carrying passengers under 18.
+If you are a smoker, don’t just throw your cigarette out of the window when you’ve finished it.
 Verges and embankments can become bone-dry and a smouldering cigarette may be enough to ignite roadside grass.